willfaught/go-guide/README.md

 - SHOULD comply with https://golang.org/doc/effective_go.html
 - SHOULD follow the example of the Go blog
 - SHOULD follow the example of the Go standard libraries
+- SHOULD follow the example of the Go project

 ## Implementation